About Clean Path NY

 Responsible Routing

 - Resilience: The Clean Path NY transmission line will be built entirely underground or underwater and mostly on existing rights-of-ways already used by transmission lines and roads.
 Placing transmission lines underground increases resilience in the event of extreme weather.
+Clean Path NY will utilize NYPA’s existing Blenheim-Gilboa Pumped Storage Power Plant to strengthen the reliability and resiliency of the project.
+Combining renewables, transmission, and energy storage will dramatically increase the delivery of reliable, cost-effective renewable energy to drive a significant reduction in the use of fossil fuel power plants.

 - Community Engagement: The project team is committed to working with communities and stakeholders at every stage of development to ensure that local voices are sought and heard, for the wellbeing of communities and the project’s surrounding ecosystem.
 The robust and comprehensive state planning process ensures that the transmission line will follow the most optimal route, considering potential community impact.